-In the midst of a high intensity game, you are running towards the goalpost, seconds away from scoring a goal and suddenly you buckle over with excruciating pain and not only the opportunity goes begging but it also puts an ugly question mark on the future of your career as a sportsman.
+In the midst of a high-intensity game, you are running towards the goalpost, seconds away from scoring a goal, and suddenly you buckle over with excruciating pain.
+Not only does the opportunity go begging, but it also puts an ugly question mark on the future of your career as a sportsman.

 All is not always lost in case of a sports injury.
-A decade or two ago it might have meant an end to the career of a sportsperson or dashing the hopes of a prospective player.
+A decade or two ago, it might have meant an end to a sportsperson’s career or dashing a prospective player’s hopes.
 But now, with the progress of medical sciences, many players bounce back from some of the most serious sports injuries.

-This article will look into the treatment of seven of the most common sports injuries.
+This article will examine the treatment of the seven most common sports injuries.

 Sprains and strains are characterized by pain, tenderness or swelling around ankle, wrist, knee, leg or back.
 It is difficult and painful to put weight on the area that has a sprain or a strain.
 Ligament injuries or sprains are amongst the most common sports injuries.
 Over-stretching also causes strains.
 If your muscles are not used to certain movements, and you suddenly start with strenuous exercises or stretching, then it causes both strains and sprains.

-You can usually get healed from strains and sprains with self-care and without any professional help.
-Sometimes however, you may be required to get help from a physiotherapist.
+You can usually heal from strains and sprains with self-care and without professional help.
+Sometimes, however, you may be required to get help from a physiotherapist.
 The most commonly used sprain and strain treatment therapy is known as RICE therapy.

 Rest: The most logical step in this therapy is to stop any kind of strenuous physical activity and try not to put any weight on the sprained area.

 Ice: Icing the sprained area with an ice pack (a bag of frozen vegetables) can reduce inflammation, bleeding into the tissues, and pain.
 The sprained/strained area should not be iced for more than 30 minutes, and keep the pack moving to avoid ice burns.

 Compression: A bandage around the injured area also helps with healing.